 Email firstname.lastname@example.org to submit a validation report.

-Submit an Annual Self-Evaluation Report at 12 Months and 24 Months
+Submit a Self-Evaluation Report at 12 Months and 24 Months

 Limit Any Study to Part Time

-If you are on approved STEM OPT, your F-1 status depends on maintaining your employment.
+While on approved STEM OPT your F-1 status depends on maintaining your employment.
 If you wish to study, do so only on a part-time basis.
 If you want to start a full time program at CSUF or another school, you must alert the ISS office that you need to transfer or change your level of education.
 Doing so will end your work benefit, but will allow you to study full time.
-There are no options for F-1s that will allow full time study and use of the STEM OPT benefit at the same time; you will need to choose one or the other.
+There are no options for F-1 students that will allow full time study and use of the STEM OPT benefit at the same time; you will need to choose one or the other.

 Get Approval before Traveling Outside of the U.S.